Amazon offers a peek at its softer side as it lifts the cover on literary donation program

 Its face is Neal Thompson, a 53-year-old author of five books who spends much of his time cutting checks that help underwrite stalls at the Brooklyn Book Festival, cottages at the Hedgebrook writing retreat on Whidbey Island, and a range of authors’ groups, small presses and journals.

 Now in its tenth year, the Amazon Literary Partnership, which is administered by Thompson, has dispensed $10 million.
-Amazon plans to announce Friday for the first time a complete list of awardees of this year’s $1 million.
+On Friday, Amazon for the first time announced a complete list of awardees of this year’s $1 million.

 Amazon Literary Partnership

-Note: Clarification: Information in this article, originally published Aug 10, 2018, was clarified the same day.
-A previous version of this story said that Jon Fine didn’t dispute the specifics of The New Yorker account of Jeff Bezos’ response to the Slate critique.
-In a subsequent interview after publication, Fine said the episode never happened.